 Sampson Settlers in Canada in the 19th Century- Janet Sampson, who landed in Nova Scotia in 1848

-Emigration to Australia followed the First Fleets of convicts, tradespeople and early settlers.
-Early immigrants include: Sampson Settlers in Australia in the 19th Century- Mr. John Sampson, English convict who was convicted in Lincolnshire (Parts of Lindsey), England for 7 years, transported aboard the "Elizabeth" in May 1816, arriving in New South Wales, Australia 15
+Following the Second and Third Fleets, other convicts and early settlers arriving in Australia include: Sampson Settlers in Australia in the 19th Century- Mr. John Sampson, English convict who was convicted in Lincolnshire (Parts of Lindsey), England for 7 years, transported aboard the "Elizabeth" in May 1816, arriving in New South Wales, Australia 16

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)